-When asking why a dog likes to roll in snow, it helps to consider their breed, their personality, and perhaps even their instincts.
+When asking why a dog likes to roll in the snow, or even go in circles, it helps to consider their breed, their personality, and perhaps even their instincts.
 Here, we discuss why your beloved pup wants to roll and play in the snow.

 Why Do Dogs Like to Roll in the Snow?